MileHacker Logo

 Culinary Context

 Ko Tao's cuisine mainly Southern Thai, drawing influence from island geography and proximity to Malaysia.
 This region features fresh seafood, spicy curries, and abundant tropical fruits.
-The island's growth as a tourist hub brought a wide array of international dining choices.
+The island's growth as a tourist hub brought a wide array of international food choices.

 Flavors & Ingredients